tronkko/dirent/README.md

 tests.

 Tests are not built by default when Dirent is embedded into another project.
-If you want to include tests, then add `-DDIRENT_TESTS=ON` option to CMake command line when configuring your own project.
+If you want to build tests, then add `-DDIRENT_TESTS=ON` option to CMake command line when configuring your own project.